-15.3.8 LLWU Flag 3 register (LLWU_F3)
+15.3.8 LLWU Flag 3 register (LLWU\F3)

-LLWU_F3 contains the wakeup flags indicating which internal wakeup source caused the MCU to exit LLS or VLLS mode.
+LLWU\F3 contains the wakeup flags indicating which internal wakeup source caused the MCU to exit LLS or VLLS mode.
 For LLS, this is the source causing the CPU interrupt flow.
 For VLLS, this is the source causing the MCU reset flow.

-For internal peripherals that are capable of running in a low-leakage power mode, such as iRTC or CMP modules, the flag from the associated peripheral is accessible as the MWUFx bit.
+For internal peripherals that are capable of running in a low-leakage power mode, such as a real time clock module or CMP module, the flag from the associated peripheral is accessible as the MWUFx bit.
 The flag will need to be cleared in the peripheral instead of writing a 1 to the MWUFx bit.